Exposure to Aluminum and Alzheimer’s

 What Is Aluminum?

-The basis for the connection being made between aluminum and Alzheimer’s comes from the fact that is is known to be a neurotoxin.
-A link has been established between the development of neurological disease and exposure to aluminum over a long period of time, because of the job that a person does for example.
+The basis for the connection being made between aluminum and Alzheimer’s comes from the fact that it is known to be a neurotoxin.
+A link has been established between the development of neurological disease and exposure to aluminum over a long period, because of the job that a person does for example.

-Most people think of aluminum as the metal that is used in construction, the production of vehicles and in household items such as pans.
-However, it also a non-metallic form that is found in a number of places that you may not expect.
+Most people think of aluminum as the metal that is used in construction, the production of vehicles, and household items such as pans.
+However, it is also a non-metallic form that is found in several places that you may not expect.
 8% of the Earth’s surface is made up of non-metallic aluminum.

 In The Environment

-Aluminum is found in a number of places in the environment.
-It occurs naturally in many of the foods that we eat, and is also present in drinking water.
+Aluminum is found in several places in the environment.
+It occurs naturally in many of the foods that we eat and is also present in drinking water.
 It may also be added to processed food during the manufacturing process.

-It is also found in cosmetics, and can be added to drugs so that they work more effectively and produce fewer side effects.
-We may breathe in small amounts of aluminum on a daily basis as it is released into the atmosphere through smoke and dry soil.
+It is also found in cosmetics and can be added to drugs so that they work more effectively and produce fewer side effects.
+We may breathe in small amounts of aluminum daily as it is released into the atmosphere through smoke and dry soil.

 In The Body

 There has been a suggestion that there is a relationship between exposure to aluminum and a variety of neurological degenerative diseases including Alzheimer’s.
 The debate about whether there is any specific connection between Alzheimer’s and aluminum has been going on in the scientific community for a decade or more.
-It is difficult to say that there is a definite link because the complex characteristics of aluminum make it difficult to establish the levels of toxicity that is has.
-There are a number of case studies that suggest that a link is present.
+It is difficult to say that there is a definite link because the complex characteristics of aluminum make it difficult to establish the levels of toxicity that it has.
+Several case studies suggest that a link is present.

-A 58 year old Caucasian male from the North of England with no previous medical history was diagnosed with Alzheimer’s in 2003.
-For the ten years before this, he worked with materials that were used to produce insulation for use in a number of industries such as space and nuclear fuel.
-As a result he was exposed to aluminum sulphate dust, and this occurred on a daily basis.
-He was given a dust mask to wear for protection, but it is not thought that this would have offered him adequate protection against the aluminum sulphate.
+A 58-year-old Caucasian male from the North of England with no previous medical history was diagnosed with Alzheimer’s in 2003.
+For the ten years before this, he worked with materials that were used to produce insulation for use in several industries such as space and nuclear fuel.
+As a result, he was exposed to aluminum sulfate dust, and this occurred daily.
+He was given a dust mask to wear for protection, but it is not thought that this would have offered him adequate protection against the aluminum sulfate.

 The man began to suffer from headaches and mouth ulcers almost immediately after he began his job, and first began to have problems with his memory in 1999.
 He also started to suffer from depression around this time.